-ZBrush is a tool also known as a digital sculptor which is used for 3D modeling / 3D printing, texturing and painting.
-It also has the ability to sculpt in 2.5D.
-It is most commonly and efficiently used software’s for visual effects in blockbuster films, video games, fine arts, and collectibles which are prominent these days such Marvel and DC collectibles that is a craze among plenty of fans out there.
-A blender is a tool which is also known as an open source of a 3D packed toolset that is used to model, sculpt, texture, animate, camera track and even render files for composition.
-It has been a part of animated films on screen and on tv, 3D games, 3D printing etc.
+ZBrush is the most commonly and efficiently used software for creating visual effects in blockbuster films, video games, fine arts, and collectibles, which have become increasingly popular.
+For instance, Marvel and DC collectibles have become a craze among many fans.
+Blender is an open-source 3D-packed toolset that is used to model, sculpt, texture, animate, track cameras, and even render files for composition.
+It has been a part of animated films on screen and tv, 3D games, 3D printing, etc.

-Its Gizmo 3D provides better ways to analyze the options such as move, rotate and scale for modeling shapes and while using the ZModeler brush which gives you the free will for polygonal modeling that includes low-res modeling.
+Its Gizmo 3D provides better ways to analyze the options such as move, rotate and scale for modeling shapes while using the ZModeler brush, which gives you free will for polygonal modeling that includes low-res modeling.

-It was newly advanced by Pixologic, Inc., and thereafter it was first presented in the year 1999 thereby releasing it on Win and Mac in 2009.
-ZBrush can have its way of developing high-end 3D models which are able to define more than 40 million polygons that combines its best uses for movies, tv shows, animations, and games.
+Pixologic, Inc. newly advanced it; after that, it was first presented in 1999, thereby releasing it on Win and Mac in 2009.
+ZBrush can have its way of developing high-end 3D models that can define more than 40 million polygons that combine its best uses for movies, tv shows, animations, and games.

-It was advanced in 1995 by Ton Roosendaal as originating software for a Dutch animation studio called NeoGeo as a result of being sold to other studio companies.
-Ton Roosendaal seized an opportunity with the help of some investors and was convinced to convert Blender into a GPL also known as General Public License thereby raising €100,000.
+Ton Roosendaal developed Blender in 1995 as the original software for a Dutch animation studio called NeoGeo.
+However, due to its popularity, it was later sold to other studio companies.
+Recognizing its potential, Ton Roosendaal, with the help of some investors, decided to convert Blender into a GPL (General Public License) and raised €100,000.

-Ton Roosendaal began the idea of setting up the “Free Blender” campaign and has been free ever since.
-That being said it has been developing in various features thanks to the generous donations from the community.
-Blender is now a free and a fully open-source software which is grown on a full account by the community, also including two full-time and two part-time employees.
+Ton Roosendaal began setting up the “Free Blender” campaign, which has been free ever since.
+Blender is now a free and fully open-source software grown on a full account by the community, including two full-time and two part-time employees.
 Its release date was on January 1998.
+That being said, it has been developing various features thanks to the generous donations from the community.

 Head To Head Comparison Between ZBrush and Blender (Infographics)